Albania in the Junior Eurovision Song Contest 2017: Junior Fest 2017

 The national final Junior Fest 2017 took place on 14 October 2017.
-It consisted sixteen competing acts participating in a televised production where the winner was determined by a jury panel.
+It consisted of sixteen competing acts participating in a televised production where the winner was determined by a jury panel.
 Sixteen songs took part in Junior Fest 2017, which was held in the Palace of Congresses in Tirana.
 A three-member professional jury, made up of Fatma Methasani, Andi Bajgora and Lum Veseli, selected Ana Kodra as the winner of the selection with the song "Mos ma prekni pemën".
 The song was later entitled "Don't Touch My Tree" along with the release of the official video on 14 November 2017.

 Artist and song information

 Ana Kodra

 Ana Kodra (born 23 March 2007) is an Albanian singer.
 She represented Albania in the Junior Eurovision Song Contest 2017 with the song "Mos ma prekni pemën".
 She finished in 13th place with 67 points.

 Ana began performing at the age of eight years old when she participated in the TV show Tú sí que vales.
 Despite her young age, she managed to go to the final and to create her own fan base.
 At the age of nine, Ana became part of the TV show Gjeniu i vogël.
 In addition to that, she won the second prize at the National Children's Festival in Shkodër.

 Ana participated in the second series of The Voice Kids Albania where she gave a very impressive and confident performance in the Blind Auditions of the song Evil Like Me from the Disney movie, Descendants.
 All judges turned their chair, and she picked Miriam Cani as her coach.
 She finished in the top 6.

 In 2019, she auditioned for Britain's Got Talent.